Musiceon and Beethoven were inside the Envato HQ in Melbourne.

 Photo taken by John Maramas.

 If you’re a digital creative of some kind, or hunting for one, it’s likely that you’ve come across this continent on the internet known as Envato market.
 It’s quite the colossus for digital products, but what’s really interesting is the experience you get looking for things in this digital bazaar.
+Some people even decide to make a living by doing something like this, as they can go on to sell digital downloads of these files on their very own business website.
+The possibilities are endless.
 It feels like you’re browsing titles on Steam, looking up courses on Udemy, finding gigs on Fiverr, then wondering if you should sign up for Origin Access.

 Let’s take a closer look.